rwbl/make-floodbarrier-model/README.md

 ### OLED Display
 The display shows river "Elbe" various levels + Tide (Ebb or Flood; German text used Ebbe, Flut) + Gate State (Open or Closed; German text used AUF, ZU).
 The B4R library rESPOLED1608 is used to display 8 rows (0-7) with up-to 16 columns (0-15).
-Each time the display is updated, the rows are cleared prior printing new rows.
+Each time the display is updated, the rows are cleared (tmDisplay.Clear) prior printing new rows.

-    Rows:
     Row 0: Not used
     Row 1: Abs NHN in cm
     Row 2: Relative PNP in cm